brillout/json-serializer/readme.md

 ~~~

 JSON-S is based on JSON while using prefixed strings for unsupported types.
-The string `json-s:tYpE` is used as a unique prefix to denote our special strings and make sure that regular strings are not converted.

 JSON-S uses the native `JSON.parse` and `JSON.stringify` functions while modifying the serialization of unsupported types.